Entersjkhdfkjdhfksjf/MyLFS/README.md

         -k|--kernel-config      Optional path to kernel config file to use during linux build.

-        -m|--mount
+        -m|--mount              Mount the disk image to the filesystem, then exit.
+                                You should ensure to unmount prior to running any part of the build, as the image will be automatically mounted and then unmounted at the end.

-        -u|--umount             These options will mount or unmount the disk image to the filesystem, and then exit the script immediately.
+        -u|--umount             Unmount the disk image from the filesystem, then exit.
-                                You should be sure to unmount prior to running any part of the build, since the image will be automatically mounted and then unmounted at the end.
+                                You should ensure to unmount prior to running any part of the build, as the image will be automatically mounted and then unmounted at the end.

         -n|--install            Specify the path to a block device on which to install the